microsoft/pylance-release/README.md

     -   Used to specify extra search paths for import resolution.
 This replaces the old `python.autoComplete.extraPaths` setting.
     -   Default value: empty array

--   `python.analysis.indexing`

-    - Used to specify whether Pylance should index installed third party libraries and user files to provide features such as auto-import, add import, workspace symbols, etc.
-    - Available values:
-        - `null` (default)
-        - `true`
-        - `false`

 -   `python.analysis.diagnosticSeverityOverrides`

     -   Used to allow a user to override the severity levels for individual diagnostics should they desire.